-If Lintje fails the commit is not saved.
-The message you entered is still available in
+If Lintje finds one or more issues, the commit is not saved.
+The message you entered is still available in the

 git commit --edit --file=.git/COMMIT_EDITMSG

-If you do not want Git to exit out of creating a commit, please read the Validation without exiting the commit section.
+If you do not want Git to stop creating a commit, please read about validating commits after saving a commit.

 Git unfortunately does not support global hook that apply to all Git repositories on your machine.
-Instead create new repositories with a Git template to immediately include this hook in new projects.
+You’ll need to use the commands described above to configure existing repositories.
+For new repositories it’s possible to preconfigure hooks with a Git template.